sauppb/sauppb.github.io/docs/index.md

 ## Introduction
 ![Picture of me](images/Picture_of_me.jpg){: style="width: 150px;"}

 Hi, I'm Ben.
 I am a Software Developer from Winchester, VA.
-I am currently working full time at <a href="https://www.hrecc.org/">Harrisonburg Rockingham County Emergency Communications Center</a> and tutoring computer science at <a href="https://www.brcc.edu/">Blue Ridge Community college. </a> In college, my favorite topics that I learned about were in graph theory, compilers, and creating programming languages.
+I am currently working full time at <a href="https://www.hrecc.org/">Harrisonburg Rockingham County Emergency Communications Center</a>.
+In college, my favorite topics that I learned about were in graph theory, compilers, and creating programming languages.
 My goal is to teach computer science.

 ## Education
 I have Bachelor's of Science degree in Computer Science from James Madison University.
 I graduated with Honors and Distinction in May 2024.
 My minor was in Mathematics.
 I have been admitted to a master's degree program in computer science in November 2025.